dssg/triage/docs/sources/quickstart.md

 select the best-performing model specifications from a wide variety of options (see the [overview of model selection](https://dssg.github.io/triage/audition/audition_intro/) and [tutorial audition notebook](https://github.com/dssg/triage/blob/master/src/triage/component/audition/Audition_Tutorial.ipynb)) and `postmodeling` to delve deeper into understanding these models (see the [README](https://github.com/dssg/triage/blob/master/src/triage/component/postmodeling/contrast/README.md) and [tutorial postmodeling notebook](https://github.com/dssg/triage/blob/master/src/triage/component/postmodeling/contrast/postmodeling_tutorial.ipynb)).

+You can also look at the directory you specified in the triage run as the project-path (--project-path '/project_directory') for matrices (stored as gzipped csvs) and model objects (stored as pickles).

 ### 7. Iterate and Explore